theharuun/KafeHaruno/README.md

 ## Usage

 ### Admin Role:
- -Admin users can manage all tables, orders and menu items.
+ - Admin users can manage all tables, orders and menu items.
 They can only create a new order, mark existing bills as paid, and delete existing ones.
 They can create or assign new waiters or managers.

 ### Waiter/Waitress Role:
- -Waiters can only manage tables and orders.
+ - Waiters can only manage tables and orders.
 They can't access management features.
 They can change their username or password, create a new order but can't delete it.
 They can't see billing information.

 ## Future Enhancements
  - **Adding detailed analysis for order management and sales.**-